piluc/ConferenceMining/README.md

     `Main.Miner.one_conference_sex_mining("concur", true)`

     In order to execute this command, you need the two files `first_name_genderize.txt` and `full_name_manual.txt`, whose content and format is explained in the documentation and that have to be located in the `names` directory.
-If you want the two files used for the analysis of the CONCUR conference, send me a message.
+If you want the two files used for the analysis of the CONCUR conference and of the SIROCCO conference, send me a message.

 3. Title analysis.